o11y-one/.github/profile/README.md

 ## **O11y One** — The Next-Generation Unified Observability Platform for the AI + Product Era

-O11y One helps teams stop playing hide-and-seek with production problems.
-We pull traces, logs, metrics, service maps, deployments, dashboards, and AI usage into one place, so you can go from “something’s weird” to “there’s the culprit” without tab-hopping yourself into a second incident.
+O11y One is for teams tired of debugging with five tools, twelve tabs, and one growing sense of dread.
+We bring traces, logs, metrics, product analytics, deployments, service maps, dashboards, alerts, and AI/LLM usage into one place, so you can stop asking “where do I even look?” and get straight to “there’s the culprit.”

-It unifies **all OpenTelemetry, Product and AI-specific signals** into a single, high-performance data plane:
+Instrument once, correlate across product, platform, and AI, and move from weird signal to useful answer without playing telemetry treasure hunt.

-- All signal, less scavenger hunt: traces, logs, metrics, and AI telemetry live together instead of in separate little kingdoms.
+- One telemetry plane: logs, traces, metrics, product analytics, and AI telemetry in one workspace.
-- Query first, panic later: realtime + historical queries, SQL, log search, trace drilldowns, timeseries, and bubble-up analysis.
+- Query without guesswork: realtime and historical queries, SQL, log search, trace drilldowns, timeseries, and bubble-up analysis.
-- Service maps that just work: service discovery, dependencies, neighborhoods, golden signals, and health scores.
+- Service maps with receipts: service discovery, dependencies, golden signals, health scores, and deployment context.
-- SLOs with teeth: targets, burn rates, alerts, deployment markers, and incident context packs for faster triage.
+- Incident context minus the context switching: SLOs, burn rates, alerts, deployment markers, and investigation packs.
-- Dashboards without dashboard drama: templates, versioning, sharing, permissions, favorites, and per-service dashboards.
+- Dashboards that pull their weight: templates, versioning, sharing, permissions, and per-service views.
-- AI observability without vibe-based debugging: model/provider usage, token counts, costs, request volume, and error tracking.
+- AI observability that is not just vibes: token usage, model costs, latency, request volume, tool calls, and failures.
-- Friendly to humans, useful to agents: MCP tools for Codex/Claude-style workflows, scoped auth, and auditable actions.
+- Built for humans and agents: MCP-powered investigation workflows with scoped access and auditable actions.
-- Team-ready, not “coming soon” ready: orgs, teams, invites, passkeys, email OTP, Google sign-in, and enterprise SSO.
+- Team-ready from day one: orgs, teams, invites, passkeys, email OTP, Google sign-in, and enterprise SSO.
-- Fast where it counts: Rust, OpenTelemetry, Arrow, Parquet, and DataFusion underneath, so latency and bills don’t do cardio.

 By collapsing fragmented observability stacks into a **blazingly fast**, **cost-efficient**, and **AI-ready** platform, **O11y One** transforms how teams monitor, debug, and improve both software systems and AI agents — making it easier